JetBrains/ideavim/docs/README.txt

 Installation

-Use IDEA's plugin manager to install the latest version of the plugin.
+Use the IDE's plugin manager to install the latest version of the plugin.
-Start IDEA normally and Enable VIM emulation using "Tools|VIM Emulator" menu item.
+Start the IDE normally and Enable VIM emulation using "Tools|VIM Emulator" menu item.
 At this point you must use VIM keystrokes in all editors.

 Disabling the IdeaVim Plugin

 If you wish to disable the plugin, select the "Tools|VIM Emulator" menu so it is unchecked.
 You must also select "Options|Keymaps" and make a keymap other than "vim" the active keymap.
-At this point IDEA will work with it's regular keyboard shortcuts.
+At this point IDE will work with it's regular keyboard shortcuts.